The ultimate SharePoint Online migration checklist

 There are many reasons to migrate to SharePoint Online, including:

-Cost savings: SharePoint Online is a cloud-based solution, meaning you do not need to purchase or maintain hardware or software.
+SharePoint Online is a cloud-based solution, meaning you do not need to purchase or maintain hardware or software.
 This can save you a significant amount of money over time for reasons including not needing to acquire expensive equipment like servers.

-Improved security: SharePoint Online offers a variety of security features to protect your data and reduce security risks, such as encryption, access control, and auditing.
+SharePoint Online offers a variety of security features to protect your data and reduce security risks, such as encryption, access control, and auditing.
 These can also be centrally managed and monitored, allowing your security team greater visibility into document defenses.

-Efficiency: SharePoint Online can help you to be more efficient by providing a centralized location for storing and managing your data.
+SharePoint Online can help you to be more efficient by providing a centralized location for storing and managing your data.
 Unifying everyone onto SharePoint Online ultimately streamlines collaboration and ensures a better employee experience finding the needed records.

 What are the different types of SharePoint Online migration?